 The type of glue you use to join PVC pipes is called "solvent weld," and these two words tell you the reason why it's 99 percent impossible to separate pipes once they are glued together.
 This type of glue isn't a surface coating; it's a PVC solvent that actually melts plastic.
 When you spread this glue on a pair of pipes and join them, the melted plastic of both pipes hardens into a single piece.
 This makes trying to unglue a joint a bit like trying to unbake a cookie.
-When they need to repair a PVC joint, which is common, plumbers usually cut out the joint and install a new one.
-In about 1 percent of cases, you can pry pipes apart.
+When plumbers need to repair a PVC joint, which is common, they usually cut out the joint and install a new one.
+In very rare cases, you can pry pipes apart.

 Video of the Day

 Solvent weld glues dry fairly quickly.
 Depending on the pipe diameter, drying times can vary from a minute to five minutes.
 However, curing times are longer (about an hour) so if you try to separate the pipes before the glue has cured, there's a small chance you'll be successful, but you'll have to pull and twist with a lot of force to detach the two pieces.
 If you're gluing water pipes and you make a mistake, you can try to turn on the water and let the water pressure blow the pipes apart.
 The prospect of being able to pull pipes apart is a long shot, though, because even a few minutes after gluing, a joint can withstand normal water pressure without leaking or separating.

 Cut Out the Joint